Waipara: Sports

 Waipara and Omihi are the catchment area to the Glenmark Rugby Club.
 The Glenmark rugby club rooms burnt down in 2015.
 There have been ten All Blacks who have played for Glenmark over the years including Todd Blackadder, Robbie Deans, Bruce Deans, Craig Green, and Andy Earl.
 Glenmark has had success in the North Canterbury Rugby Competition winning the title in 2016 by beating the Ashley Rugby Club.

 The Waipara Classic cycle race starts and finishes in Waipara.
 It has varied in length between 61 km and 90 km over the years.

+Climate

 Notable residents

 George Henry Moore was the owner of Glenmark Station just to the north of Waipara.
 At one stage there were 90,000 sheep and it was the most valuable farm in New Zealand.